Sustainable Plan for Tourism & Conventions 2023-25

 There are many actions that your business can benefit from quickly which are simple and cost little or nothing.

 Green Key award is the leading standard for excellence in the field of environmental responsibility and sustainable operation within the tourism industry.
 This prestigious eco-label represents a commitment by businesses that their premises adhere to the strict criteria set by the Foundation for Environmental Education.
-A Green Key stands for the promise to its guests that by opting to stay with the Green Key establishment, they are helping to make a difference on an environmental level.
 Read more on the Green Key website.

 Zero Waste Scotland

-Zero Waste Scotland exists to lead Scotland to use products and resources responsibly, focusing on where they can have the greatest impact on climate change.
-Their goal is to motivate individuals and businesses to embrace the environmental, economic, and social benefits of a circular economy.
+Zero Waste Scotland aims to motivate individuals and businesses to embrace the environmental, economic, and social benefits of a circular economy.

 Energy Efficient Business Support offers businesses free support to reduce costs by implementing resource efficiencies in energy, water, raw materials and waste management.

-The Circular Economy Accelerator programme aims to increase the resource efficiency of Scottish SMEs, further develop and strengthen Scotland's circular economy, and support community-based organisations to build on existing local resources.
+The Circular Economy Accelerator programme aims to increase the resource efficiency of Scottish SMEs, strengthen Scotland's circular economy, and support community-based organisations.